22 Popular Pizza Chains, Ranked Worst To Best

 15. Sbarro

 America's favorite shopping mall snack has gone the way of a lot of shopping mall favorites.
 With the foot traffic from Sam Goody, Hot Topic, and GameStop falling off, the once-mighty chain had closed nearly half its stores by 2016, according to Eater.
-Once the largest slice chain in America, Sbarro has slid for far that it no longer even appears on the QSR 50.
+Once the largest slice chain in America, Sbarro has slid so far that it no longer even appears on the QSR 50.
 Or, really, much of anywhere.
 Think about it: When was the last time you had a slice from Sbarro?
 Likely, it was while waiting for your parents to pick you up after a first-run screening of "Jurassic Park."

 Sbarro just might have survived the decline of the shopping mall if their slices were actually good.
 The chain attempted to replicate the New York City slice experience and was only half-successful.
 They did manage to capture the essence of eating a piece of pizza that came out of the oven hours earlier, re-warmed to a semi-congealed, kinda sour mess of tomato sauce and pizza grease.
 But the hot, spicy, eternally satisfying feeling of biting into a genuine NYC slice was painfully absent at Sbarro.
 And their attempt at cafeteria-style foods like spaghetti and meatballs didn't help matters much, either.
 Maybe this one is best left in the past.